Directional Textual Inversion for Personalized Text-to-Image Generation: Introduction

 \section{Introduction}

-Personalization in text-to-image generation involves the targeted adaptation of models to learn representations of novel, user-provided concepts.
+Personalization in text-to-image generation involves the targeted adaptation of models to learn representations of novel, user-provided concepts~\citep{gal_image_2023, ruiz_dreambooth_2023}.
 This process allows for the creation of customized images that faithfully render specific concepts, such as unique individuals, objects, or artistic styles, in new contexts.

 Current personalization approaches fall into two paradigms: parameter fine-tuning and embedding optimization.
 Parameter fine-tuning methods, exemplified by DreamBooth~\citep{ruiz_dreambooth_2023}, optimize entire models using a few user-provided images.
 While effective, these approaches are computationally expensive and require significant storage per concept.
 In contrast, embedding optimization methods, such as Textual Inversion~\citep{gal_image_2023}, offer a more efficient alternative by optimizing only token embeddings.
 This approach provides substantial advantages: minimal storage per concept and seamless workflow integration.
-These advantages have made TI a foundational component in numerous personalization frameworks~\citep{hao_vico_2023, kumari_multi-concept_2023, tewel_key-locked_2023, lee_direct_2024} and align with a broader paradigm shared with other domains, such as LLM~\citep{lester2021power} and VLM~\citep{alaluf2024myvlm}.
+These advantages have made TI a foundational component in numerous personalization frameworks~\citep{hao_vico_2023, kumari_multi-concept_2023, tewel2023key, lee_direct_2024} and align with a broader paradigm shared with other domains, such as LLMs~\citep{lester2021power} and VLMs~\citep{alaluf2024myvlm}.

 Despite its utility, TI suffers from critical limitations.
-The fundamental challenge stems from the constraint of optimizing a single embedding vector to encapsulate complex visual concepts.
+The fundamental challenge stems from the restrictive constraint of optimizing a single embedding vector to encapsulate highly complex and multifaceted visual concepts.
 This limitation leads to two key problems.
 First, TI struggles to maintain high fidelity to complex prompts, compromising its controllability and expressive range.
-Second, the extensive fine-tuning duration required for each concept hinders its practical applicability.
+Second, the extensive fine-tuning duration required to learn each new concept hinders its practical applicability for rapid, user-driven workflows.
 Recent works~\citep{voynov_p_2023, alaluf2023neural} have attempted to address these limitations through enriched embedding spaces, but introduce significant computational overhead that undermines TI's efficiency advantage.
-Moreover, these methods do not directly address the underlying optimization dynamics of TI, leaving the fundamental factors that govern semantic alignment in embedding-based personalization unclear.
+Moreover, these existing methods merely treat the symptoms rather than directly addressing the underlying optimization dynamics of TI, leaving the fundamental geometric factors that govern semantic alignment in embedding-based personalization largely unclear.